 1. Poon Hill

 Poon Hill is among the most popular and accessible sunrise points in Nepal, as it is situated in the Annapurna region.
-It is also famous due to its broad panoramic views of the Himalayan range, and thus, it is a favorite among the novice trekkers as well as the seasoned travelers.
+It is also famous due to its broad panoramic views of the Himalayan range, and thus, it is a favorite among novice trekkers as well as seasoned travelers.
 It is a quick climb to the summit before sunrise and is easy yet satisfying because you arrive at the vantage point in time to watch as the mountains gradually brighten.
 When the sun rises, mountains such as Annapurna and Dhaulagiri shine, and it makes a lovely and unforgettable scene.

 Key Highlights: